f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Expanding a Tenant via CLI
 --------------------------

-Expanding a tenant via the CLI follows the same workflows as the GUI.
+Expanding a tenant via the CLI follows the same workflows as the WebUI.
 You must first put the tenant in a **Provisioned** state, and then make configuration changes, and then change back to **Deployed** state.
 You can view the current configuration of the tenant by issuing the **show running-config tenants** command.
 Note the tenant currently has 2 vCPU, and 7680 MB of memory.

 .. code-block:: bash